shenoynidhi/Bulk-RNASeq-Analysis/README.md

 #To process all .bam files in one go
 ./scripts/counts.sh
 ```
-6. **Differential Expression Analysis**: Identify and study genes that exhibit significantly different expression levels between the two conditions
+6. **Differential Expression Analysis (DEA)**: Identify and study genes that exhibit significantly different expression levels between the two conditions

-    **WorkFlow Overview**
+    - **WorkFlow Overview**

         1. **Initial DESeq analysis** (01_initial_DESeq.R)

             - Load count and annotation files – Input your raw RNA-seq metadata and count matrix generated in the previous step and gene annotation to start the analysis.

             - Filter genes by type and zero counts – Remove genes that are unlikely to be informative (non-coding or mostly zero across samples).

             - Run DESeq normalization – Normalize counts to account for differences in sequencing depth and prepare data for downstream analyses.

         2. **Exploratory visualizations** (02_visualizations.R)

             - PCA and sample distance heatmaps – Explore how samples cluster and identify any batch effects or outliers.

             - Density plots for raw and normalized counts – Compare distribution of counts before and after normalization.

             - Heatmap of top variable genes – Identify genes with the most variation across all samples, highlighting biologically meaningful differences.

         3. **Cell line-specific DEA** (03_cell_line_DE.R)

             - Subset data for each cell line (LNCaP or PC3) – Analyze each cell line separately to account for major differences in gene expression.

-    - Differential expression analysis – Identify genes significantly up- or down-regulated between conditions (e.g., Hypoxia vs Normoxia).
+            - Differential expression analysis – Identify genes significantly up- or down-regulated between conditions (Hypoxia vs Normoxia).

             - Volcano plots and heatmaps for top DE genes – Visualize significant DE genes and their expression patterns.

             - Gene set enrichment analysis (GSEA) – Discover pathways or functional categories enriched in the DE genes.

             - Optional: boxplots for specific genes – Inspect expression of individual genes of interest across conditions.

 - Note: `GRCh38annotation.csv` and `h.all.v2025.1.Hs.symbols.gmt` are provided in the repository
 ---